 2. Look into the agency’s costs.

 Ask for a fee breakdown, including common personal expenses associated with the process, before you begin.
-An agency with a solid track record will want you to be aware of the cost of adoption before entering into an agreement for the sake of all parties involved, most especially the child.
-While it may seem “wrong” for agencies to charge families who wish to open their loving homes to children, as with any other organization, in order to keep their doors open, both public and private agencies require fees to support their programs.
+An agency with a solid track record will want you to be aware of the cost of adoption before agreeing for the sake of all parties involved, most especially the child.
+While it may seem “wrong” for agencies to charge families who wish to open their loving homes to children, as with any other organization, to keep their doors open, both public and private agencies require fees to support their programs.

 3. Inquire about training provided to clients.